gasconma1960/Final-Project-Mortgage-Rate-Genie/README.md

     (Property Type_Single-Family): -0.100
     (Property Typer_Townhouse): 0.087

-## Discussion
+## **Discussion**
--Limitations/shortcomings of deep learning model - cannot determine feature weight
+- Limitations/shortcomings of deep learning model - cannot determine feature weight
+- Using Machine Learning and apply to develop to the website wasn't the best approach so we decide to go an Create a Webpage using html, css and JavaScript for

 ## **Communication Channels use for The Project**
 - Slack